Syntax Document

 })(ch)

-// Consumer
+// consumer

 var value = ch.recv()

-var limiter = chan_new<u8>(10) // Allow a maximum of 10 concurrent tasks
+var limiter = chan_new<u8>(10) // allow maximum 10 concurrent tasks

 for u8 i = 0; i < 100; i+=1 {

-limiter.send(i) // Acquire a token
+limiter.send(i) // acquire token

 go (fn():void! {

-// Process task
+// process task

-limiter.recv() // Release the token
+limiter.recv() // release token

 })()